rehierl/html-outliner-spec/issue-associations.md

 Strictly implemented, this statement would throw an `InvalidCall` Error because there is no definition for adding an outline object to a section object.
-This can only be understood as adding the top-level inner sections of said outline to the current section.
+This can only be understood to add the top-level inner sections of said outline as subsections to the current section.

 [step 4.9.3.2.1.1](./outliner-steps.md/#4-9-3-2-1-1) states: create a new section, and append it to candidate section.